Pulse-width modulation: Asynchronous delta-sigma PWM

+Asynchronous (i.e. unclocked) delta-sigma modulation produces a PWM output (blue in bottom plot) which is subtracted from the input signal (green in top plot) to form an error signal (blue in top plot).
+This error is integrated (magenta in middle plot).
+When the integral of the error exceeds the limits (the upper and lower grey lines in middle plot), the PWM output changes state.
+By integrating the difference of the error with the input signal, delta-sigma modulation shapes noise of the resulting spectrum to be more in higher frequencies above the input signal's band.

 Space vector modulation

 Space vector modulation is a PWM control algorithm for multi-phase AC generation, in which the reference signal is sampled regularly; after each sample, non-zero active switching vectors adjacent to the reference vector and one or more of the zero switching vectors are selected for the appropriate fraction of the sampling period in order to synthesize the reference signal as the average of the used vectors.

 Direct torque control (DTC)

 Direct torque control is a method used to control AC motors.
 It is closely related with the delta modulation (see above).
 Motor torque and magnetic flux are estimated and these are controlled to stay within their hysteresis bands by turning on a new combination of the device's semiconductor switches each time either signal tries to deviate out of its band.